stelijahsoftware/marelias-contacts/README.md

 # TODO:
 [h] - Add modification date to each contact
-[h] - Sort contacts by mod date

 [h] - Add birthday notifications (1 day early)
-[h] - Add category to display all names not added to a group

-- make the bar on top a bottom bar, put groups button in it (https://gitlab.com/sultanahamer/OpenContacts/-/issues/266)
+[h] - Add category to display all names not added to a group [m] - make the bar on top a bottom bar, put groups button in it (https://gitlab.com/sultanahamer/OpenContacts/-/issues/266)

 # License:
 GPLv3.
 In addition to the licenses of the used libraries ./app/build.gradle, namely: